Saicharitha121/Banking-capstone/README.md

 ## **Step 3 — Deploy Event Grid Function to Azure**

-1. Deploy the Function App from VS Code or CLI.
+1. Deploy the Function App from VS Code .
 2. After deployment:

    * Event Grid trigger will appear under **Functions** in the portal.